imrichardwu/Web-development-mini-project-practice/README.md

 # Hello, I'm Richard 👋
 Welcome to my personal portfolio!
 More updates to come.
 # About Me
-I'm a sophmore at University of Alberta in, Edmonton, AB, Canada.
-I am currently studying Computer Science.
-I'm fascinated by the digital world and love learning new technology!
+I'm a fresman at University of Alberta in Edmonton, AB, currently studying Computer Science .
+I'm fascinated by the intersection between society, humans, and computing!

-📍 Originally from Calgary, AB, Canada
+* 📍 Originally from Calgary, Alberta
-🤓 In the process of learning React.js.
+* 🔎 Currently learning React
+* 🌱 Loves adventuring around new places
+* 💻 Love tinkering with computers

 # Reach Out
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/richard-wu-3a514b203/) or reach out via email (Richardw1857@gmail.com).
 I am always  looking forwars to meet new people and make new friends 😁